Spin Liquid Landscapes in the Kagome Lattice: A Variational Monte Carlo Study of the Chiral Heisenberg Model and Experimental Signatures

-Finally, we consider the response to the electric field.
-For finite values of $\theta$ and $\phi$, the ground state breaks the grey magnetic point group $\{1,\mathcal{T}\}\otimes \mathsf{D_{6h}}$ of the kagome lattice, as illustrated in Fig.~\ref{fig:magnetic_point_groups}.
-Consequently, the reduced symmetry leads to a coupling between magnetization $\mathbf{M}=(M^x,M^y,M^z)$ and electric polarization $\mathbf{P}=(P^x,P^y,P^z)$, where $\mathbf{M}=\sum \mathbf{S}_i$.
+Finally, we consider the response to an electric field.
+For finite values of $\theta$ and $\phi$, the chiral spin liquid breaks the grey magnetic point group $\{1,\mathcal{T}\}\otimes \mathsf{D_{6h}}$ of the kagome lattice, i.e., the direct product of the crystallographic point group $\mathsf{D_{6h}}$ with the group generated by time-reversal symmetry $\mathcal{T}$, as illustrated in Fig.~\ref{fig:magnetic_point_groups}.
+The reduced symmetry permits a magnetoelectric coupling between the magnetization $\mathbf{M}=(M^x,M^y,M^z)$, with $\mathbf{M}=\sum_i \mathbf{S}_i$, and the electric polarization $\mathbf{P}=(P^x,P^y,P^z)$.
 Table~\ref{tab:tab} lists the symmetry-allowed invariants.
-For example, for finite values of $\phi$, the $ \left(M_y^3-3 M_x^2 M_y\right) P_z$ becomes an invariant.
-Consequently, rotating the magnetic field by an angle $\eta$ within the plane of the kagome lattice can induce an out-of-plane electric polarization $P_z$ that varies with $\cos 3\eta$.
+For example, at finite $\phi$, the $ \left(M_y^3-3 M_x^2 M_y\right) P_z$ is allowed, implying that rotating an external magnetic field within the kagome plane by an angle $\eta$ induces an out-of-plane electric polarization $P_z \propto \cos 3\eta$.
 This behavior is analogous to the magnetoelectric response observed in Ba$_2$CoGe$_2$O$_7$~\cite{Murakawa_PhysRevLett.105.137202}.
-The various forms of these invariants enable the identification of the broken symmetries in the system and, consequently, of the flux structure of the spin liquid.
-See Appendix \ref{sec:magnetoelectric} for details.
+More generally, the set of symmetry-allowed invariants provides a direct diagnostic of the broken symmetries and, consequently, of the underlying flux structure of the spin liquid, as discussed in Appendix~\ref{sec:magnetoelectric}.
+For comparison, we also evaluate the magnetoelectric couplings for Kapellasite, whose point-group symmetry $\mathsf{D_{3d}}$ is lower than that of the ideal kagome lattice $\mathsf{D_{6h}}$.
+In this case, the invariants $P_{x}M_{x}+P_{y}M_{y}$ and $P_{z}M_{z}$ are allowed once $J_{\chi}\neq 0$, implying that an external magnetic (electric) field can linearly induce electric (magnetic) polarization in the gapless CSL\cite{PhysRevLett.119.077206}.